smithy-lang/smithy-rs/design/src/rfcs/rfc0021_dependency_versions.md

 2. **Application Crates:** All examples, binaries, tools, standalone tests, or other crates that are not published to crates.io with the intent of being depended on by other projects.

-### Code generated crates

-Generated clients must be considered library crates even if they're not published since they are intended to be pulled into other Rust projects with other dependencies.
+All generated crates must be considered library crates even if they're not published since they are intended to be pulled into other Rust projects with other dependencies.

-Generated servers must be considered application crates.

 ### Support crates for Applications